tutek1/DTLabs/08_UI/lab08.md

 ![](img/HUDDoneStructure.png)

 > aside negative
 > I don't blame you if you find these UI settings a bit unintuitive.
-For me personally it is always a bit of trial and error to get it right.
+For me personally, it is always a bit of trial and error to get it right.

 `HBoxContainer`
 Control nodes for transform retention

 ### Updating the `CollectibleCounter`
-Finally, after setting all the HUD elements the final thing we need to do is to actually **update** the `Label` showing the amount of malware traces the player has.
+Finally, after setting all the HUD elements, the final thing we need to do is to actually **update** the `Label` showing the amount of malware traces the player has.

 #### Player Script
-When the player touches the collectible it calls a function in the player script called `func collectible_touched()`.
+When the player touches the collectible, it calls a function in the player script called `func collectible_touched()`.
 Please **navigate** to the function and let's **fill it out**.

 First, we would like to **update the count** in `player_stats`:
 ```GDScript